flatironinstitute/sciware/26_DataFormats/main.md

 - Self-documenting
 - No special tooling required to inspect
-- Typically easy to read
+- Typically easy to read, but maybe not understand
 - Portable
 - Generally flexible/extendable